-As of June 30, 2012, we had \$600.0 million of outstanding senior notes, of which \$350.0 million and \$250.0 million mature in August 2019 and February 2022, respectively.
+As of September 30, 2012, we had \$600.0 million of outstanding senior notes, of which \$350.0 million and \$250.0 million mature in August 2019 and February 2022, respectively.
 Our senior notes are unsecured obligations, and the indenture governing our senior notes limits the incurrence of additional indebtedness based upon a maximum debt to operating cash flow ratio (as defined) of 8.5 to 1.0.
+See Note 6 in our Notes to Consolidated Financial Statements.